-- the engine must be running and - the headlamp control is in the OFF or Parking lamps position.
+- the ignition must be in the ON position and - the headlamp control is in the OFF or Parking lamps position.

 Always remember to turn on your headlamps at dusk or during inclement weather.
 The Daytime Running Light (DRL) System does not activate your tail lamps and generally may not provide adequate lighting during these conditions.
 Failure to activate your headlamps under these conditions may result in a collision.